UPDATED: SEPTEMBER 27, 2022 | 1 MIN READ

-After a fire is extinguished and you can assess the damage, you don’t want to make the mistake of handling cleanup and repairs on your own!
-If you’re a homeowner, note a few important tips to keep in mind when it comes to fire damage mitigation and restoration work.
+After a fire is extinguished and you can assess the damage, you don’t want to mistake handling cleanup and repairs yourself!
+If you’re a homeowner, note a few important tips to keep in mind regarding fire damage mitigation and restoration work.

 Call Your Insurance Company!